NotYourRootUser/diploma-dev/week1/day-3-css-2.0/README.md

-# Class Recap — CSS Selectors & Specificity Notes
+# CSS Selectors & Specificity Notes

 ### 1. Class vs ID Selectors
 - A **class** (`.classname`) is used to **group** multiple elements together so you can style them all at once.